 To many foreigners, Mongolia is synonymous with Genghis Khan.
 Ask people what’s the first thing they think of when they think of Mongolia, and many will still say “Genghis Khan”.

-But for travelers who’ve already been to Mongolia, the Mongolian steppe, Gobi Desert, and endangered animals like the snow leopard and takhi (Przewalski’s horse) will come foremost to mind.
+But for travelers who’ve already been to Mongolia, the Mongolian steppe, Gobi Desert, and endangered animals like the snow leopard and takhi (Przewalski’s horse) come foremost to mind.

 Save This on Pinterest!No time to read this Mongolian food guide now?
 Click on the save button and pin it for later!